dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 > DMG: Rework this challenge.
+Maybe leave for someone to do on thier own??

 > ## Challenge 5
 > In the lesson above, you read in the scRNASeq data.
 There is